About Beth Israel Deaconess Medical Center

 Cutting-edge clinical and biomedical research is supported by grants from private foundations and government agencies.

-- BIDMC currently ranks third among independent teaching hospitals in biomedical research funding from the National Institutes of Health with $230 million annually.
+- BIDMC consistently ranks as a national leader among independent teaching hospitals in biomedical research funding from the National Institutes of Health with $230 million annually.
 BIDMC researchers run more than 850 active sponsored projects and 500 funded and non-funded clinical trials.

 - The Harvard-Thorndike Laboratory, the nation's oldest clinical research laboratory, has been located on this site since 1973.